WhisperingWindLinux/Guides/README.md

 ## How to switch to 6-bit mode

 Note: xrandr uses X11, so it will not work fully in other environments.
-For example, the Wayland architecture does not allow changing the color depth in the OS as easily.

 You can switch to 6-bit mode with the command: